luizbgomide/sovereign/rules.md

 ### Opposed Skill Checks

 When skills oppose each other, the participant attempting to change the situation rolls a skill check vs a DC of 8, plus the other participant's modifier.
 For example, a Delver trying to sneak past a guard might roll 2d6 plus their Dex/Sneak against a DC of 8 + the guard’s skill modifier.
-If the guard was significant enough to actually have attributes and skill levels, it might be a Dex/Sneak challenge versus their Wis/Notice.
+If the guard is significant enough to have attributes and skill levels, it might be a Dex/Sneak challenge versus their Wis/Notice.

 ## Injury, Healing, and System Strain